joe-gz/ga-sample-teach-APIs/README.md

   console.log("Something happens");
 })
 ```
-Nothing actually happens still, right?
-But take a look at the syntax, it's pretty straight forward!
+The syntax here is pretty straight forward!
+Though, nothing actually works in the browser still.
 All we need to do is pass in a url that leads to an API source, the type of request ('GET'), and the type of data to be returned ('json' - JavaScript Object Notation).
-Then, the request takes three promises, ```.done```, ```.fail```,```.always```.
-These return functions based on the outcome of the request.  ```.done``` will run if the request is successful.  ```.fail``` will run if it fails, and ```.always``` runs in both circumstances, as it allows you to trigger a following action regardless of the outcome.
-You will notice though, that we haven't included an actual url!
-Most API urls are fairly similar, but there are often subtle differences.
+The request takes three promises, ```.done```, ```.fail```,```.always```.
+These each return functions based on the outcome of the request.  ```.done``` will run if the request is successful.  ```.fail``` will run if it fails. ```.always``` runs in both circumstances, as it allows you to trigger a following action regardless of the outcome.
+You will notice though, that we haven't included an actual url.
+Many API urls are fairly similar, with a few subtle differences.
 Let's go to the OMDB api page, http://www.omdbapi.com/, and add in the url.

 ```javascript
 "https://www.omdbapi.com/?s="+keyword